philosopherstonerush/java-notes/spring/chad darby tutorial/API_Security/readME.md

 requestMatchers("url").hasRole("ROLE")

 url can be "/api/**" - which means all sub domains or "/api" which only points to that specific one.

+# Registering Users

+Create a userService to insert new users into the database.
+Nothing fancy.

 ## Watch-Out!: